peterkuma/wstcp/README.md

 and [websocket-stream](https://github.com/maxogden/websocket-stream),
 and it has a very compact implementation (less than 200 lines of code).

+In contrast to OpenSSH, the client and server decide which TCP port to use on their side.

 For security (wss) use an SSL-capable HTTP proxy server such as nginx in front of the wstcp server.
 The client supports connecting to `wss://` URLs.